 "Vine proves himself a raconteur ... in control of his craft ... a fine writer ... whose work attains melodic, honorable engagement with a variety of challenges." —The Rumpus

 Ryan Vine’s debut full collection To Keep Him Hidden (Salmon, 2018), winner of the 2018 Northeastern Minnesota Book Award, was a finalist for the May Swenson Prize, the New Issues Prize, the Crab Orchard Series, the MVP Prize from New Rivers Press, and—selected by Robert Pinsky—the Dorset Prize.

-Ryan Vine’s work has appeared or is forthcoming in The American Poetry Review, Poetry Ireland, Ploughshares, Verse Daily and on National Public Radio.
-He occasionally reviews poetry for The Minneapolis Star Tribune.
+His poems have appeared in a number of magazines, including The American Poetry Review, Ploughshares, Poetry Ireland Review, Poetry Daily, Verse Daily, and on National Public Radio.
 His chapbook, Distant Engines (Backwaters Press, 2006), won a Weldon Kees Award and spent time on the Poetry Foundation’s contemporary best-seller list.

-Ryan received his M.F.A. from Emerson College, is associate professor of English, a member of the Honors faculty and the Rose Warner Professor at the College of St. Scholastica in Duluth, MN.
+Ryan is associate professor, a member of the Honors faculty and Chair of the English Department at the College of St. Scholastica in Duluth, MN.